A safe space for healing and hope

 Whether you’re struggling to make sense of your loss, coping with unexpected emotions, or simply need someone to walk beside you through your healing journey, I am here to listen, support, and help you find your way through.

-I draw on a range of therapeutic approaches, including integrative counselling, to meet you where you are.
-At the heart of my work is a commitment to empathy, authenticity, and deep listening – offering a safe place where you can express what’s true for you, without pressure or judgement.
+I draw on a range of therapeutic approaches to meet you where you are.
+At the heart of my work is a commitment to empathy, authenticity, and deep listening.
+I offer a safe place where you can express what’s true for you, without pressure or judgement.

-In our sessions, you’ll find warmth, steadiness, and gentle guidance.
-Together, we explore your story at your pace – finding language for what feels unspeakable, making sense of the changes grief brings, and slowly building the inner capacity to hold your pain and, in time, your joy.
-Together, we’ll gently explore your experience of loss and find ways to rebuild connection, meaning, and hope in your life.
+In our sessions, you’ll find warmth, steadiness and gentle guidance.
+Together, we will explore your story at your pace and find a language for what may feel unspeakable.
+We will make sense of the changes that grief brings, and slowly build the inner capacity to hold your pain and in time, your joy.
+Together, we will gently explore your experience of loss and find ways to rebuild connection, meaning and hope in your life.

 Professional qualifications and training

-I am an accredited registrant member of the National Counselling and Psychotherapy Society, adhering to their professional code of ethics.
+I am an Accredited Registrant Member of the NCPS (National Counselling and Psychotherapy Society), and I adhere to their professional code of ethics.
 I hold an Advanced Diploma in Counselling and have completed specialist training in grief and bereavement support, equipping me to provide compassionate, informed guidance through loss.

-I offer gentle, compassionate support for those facing many kinds of loss, including:
+I offer gentle, compassionate support for those facing different kinds of grief and loss, including:

-Whatever your loss looks like, you will find a safe, understanding space here, a place where your feelings are valid, your story matters, and you don’t have to face grief alone.
+Whatever type of loss you are experiencing, you will find a safe, understanding space here; a place where your feelings are valid, your story matters, and you don’t have to face grief alone.

 Get in touch